 Method 1: It is possible to remove elements from a deque using the remove(specific_value) method.
 This method will remove the first occurrence of the value from the deque collection as determined by the value parameter.

-If the deque does not contain any element within it that gets passed as parameter, the function will raise an exception of type ValueError.
+If the deque does not contain any element within it that gets passed as a parameter, the function will raise an exception of type ValueError.

 Here is a code snippet showing how to use it: